phax/as2-peppol/README.md

 #as2-peppol-client

 An example AS2 client to easily send AS2 messages to PEPPOL.
-This AS2 client is based on my [as2-lib](https://github.com/phax/as2-lib) library.
+This AS2 client is based on my **[as2-lib](https://github.com/phax/as2-lib)** library.

-When you are looking for a PEPPOL AS2 server component you may have a look at my [as2-peppol-server](https://github.com/phax/as2-peppol-server) project.
+When you are looking for a PEPPOL AS2 server component you may have a look at my **[as2-peppol-server](https://github.com/phax/as2-peppol-server)** project.

 Please have a look at the [PEPPOL practical AP guide](http://peppol.helger.com/public/?menuitem=docs-setup-ap) for a detailed description on how it works and how it fits in the overall PEPPOL transport infrastructure.

+This project is licensed under the Apache 2 License.

 #Configuration